se-edu/learningresources/contents/javascript/VueJs/Intro.md

   </div>
 ```

-6. Open the brower and we will see "Hello World" being displayed:
+6. Open the brower and we will see "Hello World" being displayed
-<h2>Hello World</h2>

 ## Advantages of VueJs